YumYumNyang/yummy-figma-plugin/README.md

 - SCSS variable style(only in paint style)

-if you choose to convert paint style, there's options for color expression
+if you choose to convert paint style, there are options for color expression

 - RGBA code (default)
 - HEX code (ex. #EEFF00)